Abe92/Brunel-University/Python-scripts/README.md

-All Python scripts are store in this folder
+All Python scripts are stored in this folder